ivans-innovation-lab/my-company-adminserver-backingservice/README.md

 # my-company-adminserver-backingservice
-A simple application to manage and monitor our microservices
+A simple application to manage and monitor microservices